matthew-puku/snackfu/README.md

 ## Identify and describe the software to be used in your App.

 The Software used in the application are; Ruby on Rails, Github, Heroku, Stripe, Cloudinary.
+For a description of what each gem does please refer to question 10.

 ## Identify the database to be used in your App and provide a justification for your choice.